© 2011 itsa Ltd on behalf of the Trading Standards Institute.

 Mobile cabinet gas heaters should only be used in rooms where there is sufficient ventilation.

 All gas appliances should be provided with adequate instructions for their safe use.
-It is illegal to install any fixed fire, space heater or water heater of more than 14kW input into a room intended to be used as sleeping accommodation, unless it is 'room sealed'.
+It is illegal to install any fixed fire, space heater or water heater of more than 14kW input into a room intended to be used as sleeping accommodation, unless it is 'room sealed'. ('Room sealed' means that the combustion chamber to the boiler is sealed from the room.
+It gets its air from outside and also vents to the outside of the room.)
 If it is below 14kW, it must either be 'room sealed' or have an oxygen depletion cut out.

 The HSE enforces the above but trading standards services enforce the following: